-Conformance to this condition was reviewed by the Historic Preservation Section, prior to approval of the final plat.
+Conformance to this condition was reviewed by the Planning Board prior to approval of the final plat.
 Archeological investigations at Waterside Subdivision identified 12 features associated with the Notley Hall Amusement Park (Archeology Site 18PR311), including the remains of some of the park rides, a wooden water tower, a generator building, the power plant, and a pier.
 Several of these features were preserved in an open space area, within the Waterside Subdivision, and an interpretive sign was installed in the development.

-10. 2010 Prince George's County Landscape Manual: The development proposal for a new single-family detached home is subject to the Landscape Manual because the application is for new construction.
-Specifically, the following sections of the Landscape Manual are applicable to this property:

-Section 4.1, Residential Requirements
+- 10. 2010 Prince George's County Landscape Manual: The approved development for a new single-family detached home was subject to the 2010 Prince George's County Landscape Manual (Landscape Manual) because the application is for new construction.
+A condition has been included herein, requiring the applicant to provide a revised landscape plan demonstrating conformance to the following sections of the Landscape Manual which are applicable to this property: - Section 4.1, Residential Requirements - Section 4.9, Sustainable Landscaping Requirements